 - ln the world of games and game-driven technologies, what is immersion, presence and engagement, and how can we test for it and hence design for it?

 - What constitutes player presence, and how can this feeling of”being there” be tested, enhanced, and theorized according to multiple disciplines?

 - How do player relationships determine or result from the experiences of immersion?

 - What properties or characteristics of games are most important to an engaging experience?
 How does the experience change when we alter those properties?

 - Does attraction to the gameplay experience contribute to game addiction (if so, how)?

 - What can we learn about digital design in general by the study of games, and how can we enable designers of all media to create more compelling experiences for audiences?

 Under the umbrella of these integrative questions are clusters of more specific questions, which define the research focus of six different IMMERSe Themes: 1) Interactions and Gameplay Mechanics, 2) Narrative and Dialogue in Games, 3) Multimodality in the Game, 4) Serious Games and Game-Based Learning, 5) Games that Change Behaviour, and 6) Cultural and Social Interactions.
-All IMMERSe projects will be based within one of these six Themes, and each Theme will be led by a designated THEME LEADER whose responsibility it is to guide research progress and to ensure the timely dissemination of research results.
+All IMMERSe projects are based within one of these six Themes, and each Theme is led by a designated THEME LEADER whose responsibility it is to guide research progress and to ensure the timely dissemination of research results.